 Then I drew the pattern onto a different spot on the same board and started putting the stuff I liked into the new test area.
 This gave me a better idea of how the final art would look.
 I highly recommend doing this.
 It’s fun and allows you to practice some of the techniques.

 Just for your information one thing I used to help me come up with ideas for filling in my mandala was to look at pyrography textures others have done.
 Sometimes I use what I find and other times I modify what I find.
 Regardless it helps give me ideas when I hit a stumbling block.
-Google ‘pyrography textures’ and look around at the results.
+Do an internet search for ‘pyrography textures’ and look around at the results.
 You might find something wondrous you really like and would prefer to use instead of what I did.
 That’s awesome because it’s your artwork, so own it.